 Prerequisites: CWP 102, or permission of the instructor.
 The craft of writing poetry, blending theoretical and practical approaches.
 Explores a variety of established genres and experimental poetic forms, such as the sonnet, sestina, haiku, cynghanedd, concrete poetry, etc. Considers how such forms change across different cultures and eras.
-Equivalent course: ENG306W

-ENG 307 TUTORING AND TEACHING WRITING 3.3/0
+TUTORING AND TEACHING WRITING

 Prerequisite: Fulfillment of English composition/ basic communication requirement.
 Writing-intensive course for undergraduate students who wish to develop better writing skills and gain a theoretical foundation and practical experience in Writing Center tutoring.
 Explores the role and the craft of the writing tutor.
 Students gain practical experience in the Writing Center.
-Offered Occasionally.
-Equivalent course: ENG307W
+Offered occasionally.